buildingSMART/documents-API/README.md

 ## 2.1.
 How does the Document API work?

-The Documents API is designed to allow a User working with any Client Applications to upload and download files on any CDE.
-This is accomplished by a file-based API between the Application and the CDE.
-The Documents API also includes a hand-shake that would allow the Application to direct the User to the CDE's web interface when needed.
-For example: when commencing a document download the user would search and select Documents on the CDE's web interface.
-The actual file download is then performed in a direct API made by the Application to the CDE.
+The Documents API is designed to allow a User working with a compatible Client Applications to upload and download files from any compatible CDE.
+This is accomplished by a hand-shake that allows the Client Application to direct the User to the CDE's web interface when the User's interaction with the CDE is needed.
+The CDE retains the information entered by the User and communicates with the Client using a file-based API.
+For example: When commencing a document download the User would search and select Documents on the CDE's web interface.
+The Client Application performs the actual file download using a direct, file-based API call to the CDE.

 ## 2.2.
 Use Cases